Towards Architecture-Agnostic Untrained Network Priors for Image Reconstruction with Frequency Regularization: Method

-\textbf{Untrained MRI Reconstruction} can often be framed as an \textbf{inpainting problem} where the network recovers the unacquired $k$-space measurements (masked) based on the acquired $k$-space data (observed).
-Compared to Eq.\hyperref[eq:cs]{2}, the untrained network drops the explicit image prior \(\mathcal{R}(\bigcdot)\) and parameterizes the image \(\mathbf{x}\) via a neural network \(\mathbf{G_{\theta}(z)}\) with a fixed noise input vector \(\mathbf{z}\) drawn from a uniform distribution $z\sim\mathcal{U}(0,1)$:
+\textbf{Untrained MRI Reconstruction} is often framed as an inpainting problem where the network recovers the unacquired $k$-space measurements (masked) based on the acquired $k$-space data (observed).
+The image \(\mathbf{x}\) is parameterized via a neural network \(\mathbf{G_{\theta}(z)}\) with a fixed noise input vector \(\mathbf{z}\) drawn from a uniform distribution $z\sim\mathcal{U}(0,1)$.
+With the MRI forward model in Eq.~\ref{eq:1}, the untrained network solves the following optimization problem:

-The parameterization allows novel image priors to be designed dependent on the network architecture and the associated parameters, instead of in the image space as conventionally depicted by \(\mathcal{R(\cdot)}\).
-Nevertheless, many studies augment the untrained networks with traditional image regularizers \citep{liu2019image}, i.e., Total variation $TV(x):=\sum_{i,j}|x_{i+1,j}-x_{i,j}|+\sum_{i,j}|x_{i,j+1}-x_{i,j}|$, though it can only partially alleviate over-fitting \citep{nittscher2023svd,barbano2023fast}.
-In our experimental sections, we show that TV is not as effective as our methods or other common sparsity-inducing regularizers in improving under-performing architectures.
+This parameterization enables the design of novel image priors based on the network architecture and its parameters, rather than on handcrafted image space priors.
+Nevertheless, many studies augment the untrained networks with traditional image regularizers \cite{liu2019image}, e.g., total variation (TV), which promotes piecewise constant images and can only partially alleviate over-fitting \cite{nittscher2023svd,barbano2023fast}.